 - Remove external heat sources eg blankets, swaddling.

 - Prostaglandin infusions and phototherapy can cause hyperthermia in neonates and temperature needs to be assessed frequently.
+See Jaundice Management in Neonates guideline for further information.

 Once established in the radiant warmer bed (Babytherm), there are four options to determine what the neonate is laid on and covered with: